rmkelley/rmkelley.github.io/twitter.md

 group by geoid) as nc
 where counties."GEOID" = nc.geoid

---This adds a column to my counties that is equal to the total november tweets, seperated by county.
+--This adds a column to my counties that is equal to the total november tweets, separated by county.
 ALTER TABLE counties ADD COLUMN dorcount integer;
 update counties
 set dorcount= a